 Westland petrels are confined to a single breeding location (coastal ranges near Punakaiki), where an estimated 4,000 pairs breed annually.

 Threats and conservation

 The Westland petrel is considered to be stable in numbers, although there is a long history of mortality caused by fisheries.
 They regularly follow fishing vessels, and are agile divers.
 In New Zealand waters, Westland petrels have been killed by both tuna longline and trawl fisheries, with females caught more frequently than males.
-The high degree of overlap of the range of Westland petrels with fisheries indicates that fishery mortality may be underestimated, and they have been ranked among the 10 most likely species to suffer adverse effects of fishing mortality in New Zealand commercial fisheries [see New Zealand fisheries by-catch information here].
+The high degree of overlap of the range of Westland petrels with fisheries indicates that fishery mortality may be underestimated, and they have been ranked among the 10 most likely species to suffer adverse effects of fishing mortality in New Zealand commercial fisheries.
 Both immatures and adults may also be caught by South American fishing vessels, especially longliners, although there is limited data on this.

 Threats also occur on land, with predation by dogs, cats and weka recorded at the breeding colony.
 Despite the continual presence of ship rats and stoats, there is no strong evidence of small mammals taking Westland petrel eggs, chicks or adults.